argowang/video-feature-for-kaldi/README.md

 I highly recommend you run the script mannually line by line to avoid any error You must run the script in the right order to avoid dependency problem

-Notice:
-Although I've checked that dirs used in the script are relative paths, it is the safest to put everything on the home directory to avoid tiny chance of malbehavior.

 # Data Processing
 This part contains all files related with data processing procedure.